shulerj2017/jessica-shuler-portfolio/projects/peds-rpa/index.md

 The process begins with file submission via email or manual upload, followed by a lightweight intake check to confirm that the file is a valid Excel document containing the expected PEDS identifier.
 Files that pass this screening are added to a centralized SharePoint-based queue, where they are managed, tracked, and prioritized.

+To improve data consistency before entering the validation pipeline, a supporting calculation tool was introduced to standardize how users determine transfer percentages required for PEDS submissions.
+This ensures that key financial inputs are calculated consistently prior to automated validation and processing.

 A scheduled orchestration flow retrieves queue items and triggers an unattended Power Automate Desktop bot running on a virtual machine.
 Detailed validation is performed at this stage, including file structure checks, business rule enforcement, and date validation.
 Files that fail validation are marked directly within the Excel file and returned to the submitter for correction, preventing invalid data from entering downstream processing.

 Validated files proceed to automated data entry, where each row is submitted into the PEDS system in a controlled execution model.
 Processing results are logged, and notifications are generated throughout the lifecycle to provide visibility into file acceptance, validation outcomes, and final processing results.

 ---